 – Ubud Palace & Market

-Ubud Palace and Ubud Market is one of the most “it” places in Ubud.
+Ubud Palace and Ubud Market are one of the most “it” places in Ubud.
 Going to Ubud but do not stop by at these places means you’re not in Ubud.
 Ubud Palace is the Palace of the Ubud royal family.
 The Palace often hosted many cultural and international events such as the opening ceremonies of the annual Ubud Writers & Readers Festival.
 Having different vibes from the Ubud Palace, the market itself is one of the most popular markets and best shopping places in Ubud.
 You can find anything here, from clothes to hand-crafted goods.

 – The Sacred Monkey Forest

 There are around 700 monkeys, more than hundreds of trees species and several ancient temples scattered around in 12.5 hectare of forest that lies in the middle of Ubud.
 The Sacred Monkey Forest is a very popular wildlife reserve in Bali.
 Here you’re not only seeing the monkeys in their real habitat, but you can also try feeding them and even have selfies with them.
 But you have to pay extra care to your things when you’re coming here.
-Try do not wear any jewelry or something that might be caught their eyes or else the monkeys may easily snatch it.
+Try do not wear any jewellery or something that might be caught their eyes or else the monkeys may easily snatch it.
 So you have to be extra careful.

 – Tegalalang Rice Terraces